meerkat-manor/marti/docs/why.md

 cloud storage objects or blobs.
 The document content has structure and contains multiple records.

-The **marti** framework is not intended to be used for single record transfers such as in single web transactions.
+The **martiLQ** framework is not intended to be used for single record transfers such as in single web transactions.
 It is for providing controls when moving large amounts of data as one event.
 This data are commonly referred to as batch extracts and performed at scheduled times such as end of day.